Blister packs of various medications spread out

 Long duration doesn't mean it's still indicated.
 Some long-term medications remain appropriate indefinitely; others were meant to be temporary and were never revisited.
 That's exactly what the review is for.

-Do you work with people on complex cardiac or psychiatric medications?
+Do you work with complex cardiac or psychiatric medications?

 Scenic lake view